trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

   * For `DNS over HTTPS(DoH)` add `127.0.0.1:5053` in both "Upstream" and "Bootstrap DNS" server fields
   * For `TLS forwarder(stubby)` add `127.0.0.1:8053` in both "Upstream" and "Bootstrap DNS" server fields

 * `IMPORTANT:` You need to check "<a href="https://adguard.com/en/blog/in-depth-review-adguard-home.html#dns"><b>Parallel Request</b></a>" option.
-Sometimes you get a hit and miss with DOH or DOT from <a href="https://1.1.1.1/help"><b>1.1.1.1</b></a> on pc/windows browsers upon refreshing page multiple times, but it don't seem to have that issue on android browsers.
-But when 'Fastest IP Address' option is selected the whole issue stops but have slower response time on websites.
-So its your personal peference to choose between these two option cause i don't know why it does that 🤷(<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/issues/2"><b>Issue #2</b></a>), maybe it will resolve itself or i'll find the problem from adgaurdhome team.
-But with 'Parallel Request' its noticeably faster browsing and loading times .
+Sometimes you get a hit and miss with DoH or DoT from <a href="https://1.1.1.1/help"><b>1.1.1.1</b></a> on pc/windows browsers upon refreshing page multiple times, but it don't seem to have that issue on android browsers.
+But when <a href="https://github.com/AdguardTeam/AdGuardHome/issues/1678#issuecomment-629555747"><b>Fastest IP Address</b></a> option is selected the whole issue stops but have slower response time on websites.
+So its your personal peference to choose between these two option cause i don't know why it does that ¯_(ツ)_/¯(<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/issues/2"><b>Issue #2</b></a>), maybe it will resolve itself or i'll find the problem from adgaurdhome team.
+But with 'Parallel Request' its noticeably faster browsing/loading times and in my opinion 1.1.1.1 sometimes `don't detect DoH or DoT in time because it resolves to fast ?🤔` .

 <p align="center">
  <img src="https://i.imgur.com/Ug4Euou.jpg" width=650px height=370px>